DjallilElk/chargily-pay-typescript-NXT/README.md

 This returns a paginated list of all payment links you've created.

+## About chargily-nextjs

+This is a Next.js optimized package for Chargily Pay™ Gateway.
+It's designed specifically for Next.js applications using Server Components and Server Actions, providing a modern, type-safe way to integrate Chargily Pay into your Next.js projects.

 ## About Chargily Pay™ packages

 Chargily Pay™ packages/plugins are a collection of open source projects published by Chargily to facilitate the integration of our payment gateway into different programming languages and frameworks.
 Our goal is to empower developers and businesses by providing easy-to-use tools to seamlessly accept payments.